 to foster photovoltaic systems equipped with storage batteries.
-It has set up a new incentive system funded to the tune of 30 million euros that will run until the end of 2018.
-The programme, which exclusively applies to <30 kWcapacity systems, will award aid on a sliding scale.
-For the period from March to June 2016, the subsidy will be 25% of the system and installation cost.
-It will then drop to 22% from July to December
+It has set

+up a new incentive system funded to

+the tune of 30 million euros that will run

+until the end of 2018.
+The programme,

+which exclusively applies to <30 kWvia the

+capacity systems, will award aid on a

+sliding scale.
+For the period from March

+to June 2016, the subsidy will be 25% of

+the system and installation cost.
+It will

+Under t

+then drop to 22% from July to December2016, the

+2017, and

+applicab

+Further

+eligible

+via the

+rized in I

+its Scam